jimemarc/mdtest/writing_docstrings.md

 ## Global variables

-For absolutely necessary cases, add important global variables and constants like this:
+For absolutely necessary cases, add important global variables and constants to the API like this:

     variable_name = 1000
     """This is an important global variable."""